-The Director of Building and Guest Services is responsible for providing adequate and appropriate storage and disposal facilities to support record keeping across the organisation.
+The Building Manager is responsible for providing adequate and appropriate storage and disposal facilities to support record keeping across the organisation.

 The Corporate Governance Team and Personal Administrators are responsible for maintaining records of their committees and managing their disposition in line with the instructions provided in the Retention Schedule.